balogsun/SeunB-mentoring-docs/Week7Tsk1/Linux_Security_Hardening.md

-# Topic: **Securing Your server Infrastructure: A Comprehensive Guide to Hardening, scaling and Monitoring your servers**
+# **Securing Your server Infrastructure: A Comprehensive Guide to Hardening, scaling and Monitoring your servers**

 **Introduction:**